outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - recognize common harmful intents & avoid those as a first priority
             - have a neutralizing joke or comment ready to prevent any foreseeable negative situations (if someone is about to pressure you to do something, have a comment ready that is polite or neutral to deflect it)
             - dont obviously respond to harmful intents if they are too emotionally or otherwise bankrupt to handle it (dont clearly be commenting on/responding to incels if youre talking to one and its not necessary to say anything about them)
+            - recognize when there are clear incentives and try to avoid them if they dont benefit anyone or just benefit you in a trivial way (its easy to make fun of a name like Wang but other people probably also made fun of it so it would be annoying to respond to that incentive)
+            - recognize when there are group incentives (playing race/gender card, portraying your groups positively beyond reason) and try to avoid using them unless necessary

           - communication
             - assume they dont know something until its been communicated rather than trying to make them guess, which is passive aggression